sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ## Multiple inputs and outputs

-If your `nn.Module` has multiple inputs or outputs, that's fine.
+If your `torch.nn.Module` has multiple inputs or outputs, that's fine.

 ```python
 from pytorch_symbolic import Input, SymbolicModel, useful_layers, graph_algorithms